Optical Sensor#

 set Optical light#

-The set Optical light block turns the light on the Optical Sensor on or off.
+The set Optical light stack block turns the light on the Optical Sensor on or off.
 The light lets the Optical Sensor see objects better if it is looking at an object in a dark area.

 set [Optical1 v] light [on v]